Thothius/roomian-realms/V68/README.md

 ---

-*"Between the four great powers, the Void whispers secrets of a fifth."* - Ancient Argonosh prophecy
+*"Between the five great powers, the Void whispers secrets of transcendence."* - Ancient Wormling prophecy